GoogleCloudPlatform/cluster-toolkit/community/modules/network/rdma-vpc/vpc-submodule/README.md

 # Terraform Network Module

-This is a temporary sub-module to use the new private-preview features in the VPC module: network_profile
+This is a temporary sub-module to use the new experimental features in the VPC module: network_profile

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 Copyright 2019 Google LLC